5 Tips for Increasing the Chances of Your Start-up to Succeed

 - Target customer

-- A solution to the problem and how will it be any better than the current solution or that of the competition
+- A solution to the problem and how it will be any better than the current solution or competition.

 - Ability to generate profit